karahobny/karahobny.github.io/on-naming-conventions.md

 abomination, while some might accept it as a neccesary evil for the efficient metaprogramming facilities.
 For me, though, the fact that there are no other delimiters or special characters to worry about than a parenthesis and a hyphen <sup>[3](#footnotes)</sup>
-acts as a leveler of a certain sort.
+acts as a leveler, along with it's quite unusual and alien syntax for most programmers nowadays.

 (This is what specifically attracted me to Scheme the first time I actually tried typing it out, rathen than moan about being *Lost In a Sea of